MasterA/PropertyFinder/ReadMe.txt

 Want this updates:
+*Make file to make the application to have multilanguages.
+(Backend Change).
 *Click in details of property display a button to display it in a map.
 (Backend Change) *Show all properties instead of a list but a map view where pins indicate the property, click on one of them and display the property.
 (Backend Change)